Skip to main content

 Auricular chromotherapy has demonstrated its utility in this indication (1,2).

-In countries such as Sweden, Denmark, and Finland, a considerable amount of violence against women has been reported.
-Researchers describe this phenomenon as a “Nordic paradox.”
+In countries like Sweden, Denmark and Finland, a considerable amount of violence against women has been reported.
+Researchers describe this phenomenon as a “Nordic paradox”.
 In October 2021, the European Institute for Gender Equality (EIGE) released the sixth edition of its EU Country Ranking for Gender Equality, in which Denmark is second only to Sweden.
 However, in 2017, the same institute reported that Denmark was the third European country with the highest level of violence against women.

 In 2014, a survey carried out by the EU Agency for Fundamental Rights revealed that Danish women reported the most physical, sexual, and psychological violence in the EU, and suffered the most sexual harassment.
 According to the survey, 52% of Danish women reported experiencing physical and/or sexual violence since the age of 15.